aljedaxi/zettel/pages/z_the_falcondale_collection.md

 ###
 > I worked a lot for the native Indians in Canada, who are faced with this kind of systemic dilemma ... we are [[guilt]]y of genocide which isn't a very good start because people are terribly guilty ...
 > ... what percentage of this enormous amount of money do you think is  spent on administration?" ...
 85%.
-### The Jacquard Loom, when was that?
-Oh dear I don 't know the history ...
-Eighteenth Century Yes, Eighteenth Century.
-I'm pretty sure.
-You know what we're talking about?
-Session 2 You know what we are talking about?
-It's a loom which punched holes in ..
-It was exactly like the first computers with punched cards like the Hollerith machine as was and so on and it made very complicated fabrics, a  marvellous invention.
-Way ahead of its time, and that was responsible of course for all the revolts under the name of Luddites.
+### The Jacquard Loom ... that was responsible of course for all the revolts under the name of Luddites.
+###